mapproxy/mapproxy/doc/sources.rst

 ``transparent_color_tolerance``

   Tolerance for the ``transparent_color`` substitution.
-The value defines the tolerance in each direction.
-E.g. a tolerance of 5 and a color value of 100 will convert colors in the range of 95 to 105.
+The value defines the tolerance in each direction e.g. a tolerance of 5 and a color value of 100 will convert colors in the range of 95 to 105.

   .. code-block:: yaml